-LispPad allows users to manage two different types of documents, for sessions and code.
+LispPad allows users to manage four different types of documents: for sessions, for code, for text documents, and for drawings.
 Sessions are used to load, debug and execute Lisp code.
 A new session is created via the "File > New Session" menu item.

 Each LispPad session represents a virtual machine for executing Scheme code.
 Users can run multiple sessions simultaneously.
 Sessions are isolated and cannot interact with each other.
 The primary means to interact with the virtual machine is the read-eval-print loop:

 - Users enter Scheme code after the prompt

 ➤.
 Pressing Return will submit the code only if parenthesis are balanced.
 This makes it possible to write Scheme code spanning multiple lines also in the read-eval-print loop.

 - The Scheme code gets compiled and executed

 - The result gets printed below the prompt.
 Results are printed in blue.

 Here is an example for an interaction with the read-eval-print loop: